Enhancing the Vital Connection Between Expectant Parents and Their Care Team

 “Pregnancy is a time of great change and stress in a person’s life, even when the baby is healthy,” she says.
 “Add in a potential fetal anomaly and, understandably, you’re looking at even more stress and worry.
 This, along with the normal hormonal shifts that occur during pregnancy, can increase the stressful feelings pregnant people and their partner experience, and even put them at increased risk for depression, or other mood disorders.
 My job is to help parents recognize these signs and symptoms, link them to resources, and be a warm and supportive presence throughout their pregnancy.
 Approximately 15-20% of pregnant people experience symptoms of a mood disorder throughout pregnancy or postpartum, and they are very treatable.
 It’s important to normalize these experiences so pregnant people feel empowered to reach out for help, which can include talking to other parents who share their particular experience.”

 Long recognized as providing a uniquely meaningful level of support for an entire range of often serious medical situations, support groups bring people together to share their experiences living through a medical event of their own, or of someone they love.
 Recently, a perinatal and reproductive psychiatrist, Lisa Boyars, MD, a mental health professional who provides specialized treatment during infertility, pregnancy, postpartum, and parenting, joined the Comprehensive Fetal Care Center.
-Working together, social workers, perinatal psychiatrists, and neo-intensive care specialists will coordinate their expertise to connect expectant parents with parents, and former patients, who experienced a particular condition so they can talk, bounce ideas and impressions back and forth and develop their own, personal and interpersonal support structures.
+Working together, social workers, perinatal psychiatrists, and neonatal intensive care specialists will coordinate their expertise to connect expectant parents with parents, and former patients, who experienced a particular condition so they can talk, bounce ideas and impressions back and forth and develop their own, personal and interpersonal support structures.